Cai Lab

 ◊ Two-photon imaging microscopy

-◊ Laser-speckle imaging
+◊ Laser-speckle imaging microscopy

 ◊ Anesthetized and awake mouse brain studies

-◊ Electrophysiology
+◊ Patch clamp and Electrophysiology

 ◊ Immunohistochemistry

-- Cai, C. #, Zambach, S., Grubb, S., Tao L., He C., Lind B., Thomsen K., Zhang, X., Hald B., Nielsen R., Kim K., Devor A., Lønstrup M., Lauritzen M #.
+- Cai C. #, Zambach S., Grubb S., Tao L., He C., Lind B., Thomsen K., Zhang, X., Hald B., Nielsen R., Kim K., Devor A., Lønstrup M., Lauritzen M #.
 Impaired dynamics of precapillary sphincters and pericytes at first-order capillaries predict reduced neurovascular function in the aging mouse brain.
-Nature Aging (2023). https://doi.org/10.1038/s43587-022-00354-1. # Corresponding author.
+Nature Aging 3, 173–184 (2023, IF = 21.9). https://doi.org/10.1038/s43587-022-00354-1 # Corresponding author.

-- Cai, C., Lauritzen M. Changes in neurovascular function in brain microvessels during aging.
+- Cai C., Lauritzen M. Changes in neurovascular function in brain microvessels during aging.
 Nature Aging (2023). https://doi.org/10.1038/s43587-022-00355-0.

 - Zambach S.*, Cai C.*#, Helms H.C., Hald B., Dong Y., Fordsmann J.C., Nielsen R.M., Hu J., Lonstrup M., Brodin B., Lauritzen M.J. # Precapillary sphincters and pericytes at first-order capillaries as key regulators for brain capillary perfusion.
 Proceedings of the National Academy of Sciences (PNAS) USA 2021, 118 (26). doi:10.1073/pnas.2023749118. * Co-first author. # Corresponding author.